-The shock assemblies (A, Figure 67) can be adjusted to allow the operator to customize the ride according to the operator's weight and/or operating conditions.
+The shock assemblies (A, Figure 63) can be adjusted to allow the operator to customize the ride according to operator's weight and/or operating conditions.

-The front shock assemblies can be adjusted by changing the spring's pre-load.
+The front shocks can be adjusted by changing the spring preload.

-The rear shock assemblies can be adjusted by changing the spring's pre-load and/or upper mounting position.
+The rear shocks can be adjusted by changing the spring preload and/or the upper mounting position.

 A spanner wrench (B) was included with the literature packet that came with this unit.
-The spanner wrench is used to adjust the spring's pre-load.
+There are two ends on it.
+The smaller end is used on the front shock and the larger end is used on the rear shock.